INTENT

 IMPLEMENTATION

 Our P.E.
 Coordinator will organise / deliver and lead CPD sessions and pass on the relevant information and skills to staff in conjunction with specialist teachers in swimming, dance, gymnastics alongside a specialist coach from Fleetwood Town Community Trust.
-Staff will be given CPD training (by observing the specialist) in dance and gymnastics with an aim to leading future sessions that offer a higher quality of provision.
-Fleetwood Town Community Trust will team teach with support staff / classroom teachers to provide specialist guidance / training with the intent of teachers leading future sessions independently.
+Now that staff have been given CPD training (by observing the specialist) teachers will lead P.E. sessions that offer a higher quality of provision.
+Fleetwood Town Community Trust will team teach with support staff / classroom teachers to provide high quality specialist training.
+If teacher CPD is sufficiently up to date, then the specialist will be used to target specific groups such as pupil premium children, targeted boys’ and girls’ and more able and talented groups.

 Children in year 4 will complete the swimming programme of study with a swimming specialist at Fleetwood YMCA.
 As a peninsula town, we understand more than ever the importance of swimming a full 25m length and the children improving their water safety survival skills as it is an important part of living in a seaside town.